Pershing Square, Manhattan: Viaduct space and closure to traffic

-In 1995, the city and the Grand Central Partnership unveiled plans to restore the space at a cost of $2 million, then lease it as a restaurant.
+In November 1995, the city and the Grand Central Partnership unveiled plans to spend $2 million restoring the space under the viaduct and leasing it as a restaurant, as well as closing part of Pershing Square.
 The Pershing Square Cafe signed a lease at the space in 1997.
-The owner of the renovated space, Michael O'Keeffe, placed so much attention to the renovation of the space that the project's costs increased to $5 million, and the cafe's opening date was pushed back by several months.
+The operator of the renovated space, Michael O'Keeffe, placed so much attention to the renovation of the space that the project's costs increased to $5 million, and the cafe's opening date was pushed back by several months.
 The details in the cafe included slot-headed screws, the only ones available when the viaduct was built; chairs and electric cords imported from Paris, and a hand-rubbed paint scheme.
 The entrance of the cafe was placed at 42nd Street, while the kitchen was located near the 41st Street section of the viaduct.

-The service roads between 41st and 42nd streets remained open to traffic until 2018 when they were converted into a pedestrian public plaza.
+Manhattan Community Board 5 recommended in 2009 that the service roads between 41st and 42nd streets be closed and turned into a public pedestrian plaza.
+The New York City Department of Design and Construction (DDC) announced in 2013 that it would spend $2 million to permanently close the western roadway (which carried southbound traffic) and convert it into a plaza with asphalt-and-concrete blocks, a rain garden, and terraces.
+The project would be designed by Quennell Rothschild & Partners.
+The project commenced in 2018 and the western plaza opened in May 2019.
+The DDC began converting the eastern roadway into a plaza in December 2021; at the time, the project was to be completed in October 2023.
+The plaza in the eastern roadway opened at the end of May 2025, having cost $16.7 million.